noah-sec/project-descriptions/counter.md

 <!-- REFERENCES -->
 <h3><b>References:</b></h3>

-<p>This project was completed as part of the <a href="https://www.antisyphontraining.com/course/active-defense-and-cyber-deception-with-john-strand/">Active Defense and Cyber Deception with John Strand</a> course.</p><br>
+<p>This project was completed as part of the <a href="https://www.antisyphontraining.com/course/active-defense-and-cyber-deception-with-john-strand/">Active Defense and Cyber Deception with John Strand</a> course from Antisyphon Training.</p><br>

 <hr>